- Canary Islands

-The beach is beautiful, there's no arguing that, but be prepare for large crowds, especially during the summer weekends.
+The beach is beautiful, there is no arguing about that, but be prepared for large crowds, especially during the summer weekends.

-If you think that Papagayo beach is too crowded for your taste it's a good thing that there are still so many other beautiful beaches surrounding it, so you can switch places easily.
+If you think that Papagayo beach is too crowded for your taste, then it's a good thing that there are still so many other beautiful beaches surrounding it, so you can switch places easily.

 Personally, I prefer Playa de la Cera to Playa Papagayo, but since they are one next to the other, it's not much difference in crowd size during the summer days.

 The next two beaches inside the Ajaches Natural Park are Caleta del Cangrio and Puerto Muelas.